 - Mini'Scrip Checkbook Financial System MSD #1.
 A home and small business checking and accounting package by Leighton G. Siegel. - Micro-mailer MSD #2.
 Mail list program by Juris and Paula Ozols of Prairie Microsystems Inc. Magic Window though not required works well in conjunction with Micro-mailer. - Higher Text Extensions MSD #3.
-Contains Higher Print by Dan Buchler, Message Maker by Charles C. Boody and Higher Word-processor by Don Hagberg.
+Contains Higher Print by Dan Buchler, Message Maker Charles С. Boody bν and Higher Word-processor by Don Hagberg.

 Higher Print provides a high density print capability with a selection of fonts and more if you own Higher Text from A.P.P.L.E.
 The newsletter headers and logo are printed with Higher Text.

-Message Maker requires that you own HIGHER TEXT. it serves as a tool to create and display, on your screen, messages which scroll up and down, left and right and do other useful things.
-Higher Word Processor is a easy to use line or ented text editor suited to letter writing oriented text editor suited to letter writing and everyday home use.
+Message Maker requires that you own HIGHER TEXT.
+It serves as a tool to create and display, on your screen, messages which scroll up and down, left and right and do other useful things.

+Higher Word Processor is a easy to use line oriented text editor suited to letter writing and everyday home use.
 It integrates with Higher Print.